 If you have a hard time finding the right size, make sure to order from a retailer that offers easy no hassle returns.

-Amazon and plenty of other major online retailers learned quick that when it comes to offering shoes for sale, you better have a good return policy.
-Try to order shoes soon enough that you allow yourself time to get a replacement if you really need them right then.
+Plenty of other major online retailers learned quickly that when it comes to offering shoes for sale, you better have a good return policy.
+Try to order shoes soon enough that you allow yourself time to get a replacement before you really need them.

 American Versus Foreign Made